 - The impact of the social and political environment on our relationships.

-For 40 years The Minster Centre has maintained a consistent commitment to high standards in its training and ethics.
+For over 40 years The Minster Centre has maintained a consistent commitment to high standards in its training and ethics.
 The Centre's training is, as a result, amongst the most respected in the UK.
 Our courses are validated by the main professional bodies the UKCP and BACP.
 We are a collaborative partner of Middlesex University, quality assured by the Quality Assurance Agency (QAA) and registered with the Office for Students.

 All of the Centre's training staff have expertise and experience as practising therapists and come from a wide range of specialist fields.
 Several have published in their fields.